How to save a cut-out and use it later

-Learn how to save your images as cut-out objects in Photo Studio so that they are ready to use in all your photomontages.
+Learn how to create cut-out images in Photo Studio that are ready to use in all your photomontages.
 This is handy for any images you regularly add to pictures, including logos and watermarks.

-Open the photo that you want to add the cutouts to, then click the Photomontage tab in the right-hand panel.
+Open the photo that you want to add the cut-outs to, then click the Photomontage tab in the right-hand panel.

-To add one of your cutouts to the background image, simply double-click it, or drag and drop it onto the workspace.
+To add one of your cut-outs to the background image, simply drag and drop it onto the workspace.

 - Adjust opacity to help the objects blend into the photo.